DMARC record setup guide

 March 19, 2024

-Have you ever received a suspicious email that seemed to come from your CEO, bank, or favorite online store?
-If so, you're not alone.
-The convenience of email brings risks along with it.
+Have you ever received a suspicious email that looks like it came from your bank or favorite online store?
+If that’s so, you're not alone.
+The ease of email comes with risks.

-Email spoofing and phishing attacks are rampant, targeting individuals and businesses alike.
-Email authentication protocols like DMARC, SPF, and DKIM are essential tools to help manage these risks.
+Email spoofing and phishing attacks have become rampant and they target individuals and businesses.
+Email authentication protocols such as DMARC, SPF, and DKIM are important to cope with this.

 What is DMARC?

-DMARC is a security tool that helps prevent email-based attacks, such as email spoofing and phishing.
 DMARC stands for Domain-based Message Authentication, Reporting, and Conformance.
+It's a security pistol that helps you prevent email-based attacks, such as email spoofing and phishing.

-DMARC simplifies the email verification process by aligning SPF and DKIM protocols.
-It also provides a reporting mechanism that allows you to track your email performance.
+DMARC puts an end to verification as it verifies the alignment of SPF and DKIM.
+It also provides you with a reporting mechanism that gives you track of your email performance.

-How DMARC protects your domain from Spoofing and Phishing
+How DMARC Works?
+How DMARC Protects Your Domain from Spoofing and Phishing

-DMARC relies on two other security protocols: SPF (Sender Policy Framework) and DKIM (DomainKeys Identified Mail).
-Both of these protocols are designed to prevent email spoofing.
+DMARC looks at two other security protocols that are SPF (Sender Policy Framework) and DKIM (DomainKeys Identified Mail).
+These protocols are also made to prevent email faking.

-Verifies if the server sending the email is whitelisted.
+• SPF checks if the server sending the email is authorized to do so.

-Ensures that an email is authentic and hasn't been tampered with by adding a digital signature.
+• DKIM ensures that the email is genuine and hasn't been altered by adding a digital signature.

 SPF and DKIM Authentication

-When an email is received, the server checks the SPF record to confirm if the email originates from an approved IP address.
-Next, it verifies the DKIM signature to ensure the email wasn’t modified in transit.
+The receiving email server checks the SPF record to see if the email comes from a legitimate IP address.
+Then, it checks the DKIM signature to ensure the email isn’t altered in transit.

 DMARC Verification

-After SPF and DKIM checks, DMARC takes over.
-It verifies that your email aligns with either SPF and DKIM rules - known as "alignment".
-DMARC ensures the “From” address in the email header matches the domains in either SPF and DKIM checks.
-If the domains match, your email is considered DMARC-aligned.
+After SPF and DKIM, DMARC steps in.
+It checks whether your email aligns with both SPF and DKIM rules.
+This is called "alignment."
+DMARC ensures that the "From" address in the email header matches the domain in the SPF and DKIM checks.
+If everything lines up, this means your email is authentic.

 DMARC Policy